International calls for Turkey to moderate its attacks in Syria

 The statements by the Turkish president are worrying the United States and Russia, which called for moderation.
 Both countries are implicated in the war in Syria, which has claimed almost half a million lives since 2011.
 “We call for de-escalation in Syria to protect civilians and support the common goal of defeating the Islamic State,” said the Tuesday the spokesman for the US State Department, Ned Price.

-“We continue to oppose any uncoordinated military action in Iraq that violates the sovereignty” of the country, he added in a statement.
-The United States supported the YPG, Syria’s main Kurdish militia, in the fight against the jihadists of the Islamic State (IS), which allowed them to regain control of Kobane in 2015.
-Russia “hopes” for its part that Turkey will show ” restraint” and refrain from “any excessive use of force” in Syria.
+“We continue to oppose any uncoordinated military action in Iraq that violates sovereignty” of the country, he added in a statement.
+The United States supported the YPG, the main Kurdish militia in Syria, in the fight against the jihadists of the Islamic State (IS), which allowed them to regain control of Kobane in 2015.
+Russia ” expects” for its part that Turkey will show “restraint” and refrain from “any excessive use of force” in Syria.

 “We understand Turkey’s concerns about its own security (…) But at the same time, we call on all parties to refrain from any initiative that could lead to a serious destabilization of the situation,” said Kremlin spokesman Dmitri Peskov.